Orthokeratology (Ortho-k) Lenses in Fort Lauderdale, FL

 How can a contact lens create changes within the eye?
 Soon after the introduction of early contact lenses, optometrists recognized the presence of the lens could influence the shape of the cornea.
 The theory that this could be a method for vision correction arose quickly, but it was not until the 1980s that repeatable, viable solutions entered the market.
 The advances offered by corneal topography, in which a computer creates a 3D model of a patient’s ocular surface, further enhanced the ability to offer lenses that matched the eyes closely.

 Orthokeratology (or Ortho-k) lenses offer a robust ability to help reduce nearsightedness (myopia).
 Typically worn at night during sleep, the lenses provide corrected vision upon removal.
 This temporary effect may last for up to several days, but continual use of the ortho-k lenses as prescribed will yield persistent vision improvements during daily activities.
 If a patient discontinues their use, no lasting changes remain, and the eyes will ultimately return to their natural state.

-Orthokeratology has been show to slow down the progression of myopia.
+Orthokeratology has been shown to slow down the progression of myopia.
 For this reason, we are using orthokeratology as one of the three treatments for myopia management.
 For more information about slowing down the progression of myopia and our myopia management clinic, please click here.